GECKODocs/docs2/docs/file_repository.md

 ## Overview

-The Document Repository allows you to access and download digitally stored documents.
+The File Repository allows you to access and download digitally stored files.

-Documents are stored within a folder structure.
-You can **quickly drill down to find the documents** you require.
+Files are stored within a **folder structure**, making it easy to find what you need.

-**How do I access the Document Repository?**
+**How do I access the File Repository?**

 Navigate to the File Repository via the main menu.
 Select a workspace and the relevant task.

-All documentation uploaded to that task will be displayed.
+All file uploads to that task will be displayed

 :::note
-Access is based on user permissions.
+File access is based on user permissions.
 :::

-#### Documents Repo
+#### File Repository

   <ReactPlayer
   url='https://vimeo.com/473819338/a03251705d'